Why do I play 7 string bass

 That "more" came in the form of a 7-string bass.

 One of the reasons I’ve stuck with it is its unique timbre.
-Unlike extended-range guitars, basses sit deeper in the harmonic spectrum.
-Their longer scale lengths give them warmth and clarity, qualities I much prefer.
+Unlike extended-range standard and baritone guitars, basses sit deeper in the harmonic spectrum.
+Their longer scale lengths give them warmth combined with natural brightness (as the bass guitar is both the absolute highest pitched instrument and absolute lowest pitched instrument of any guitar harmonically while the standard guitar and baritone fill in the middle of the harmonic spectrum), qualities I much prefer.

 Practically, the 7-string also serves as a communication tool.
 Its “guitar” tuning, B0–E1–A1–D2–G2–B2–E3, resembles a zoomed-in guitar played down the octave, making it easier to connect with guitarists in collaborative or teaching settings.
-Instead of being intimidating, it feels familiar and accessible.
+Instead of being intimidating, it's simply different, yet familiar and accessible.

-To me, the 7-string isn’t just another bass.
 It’s a musical format that bridges the keyboard world I came from and the stringed world I’ve grown into.
-It’s portable, versatile, and most importantly, it feels like home.
+It’s portable, versatile, and most importantly, it feels like home to me personally.

 Pros and Cons of a 7-String Bass